Discover a new approach to autism therapy that empowers, enriches and changes lives

 How the Polyvagal Theory and Brain Plasticity Help Us Make Sense of Autism

-Therapies are based on outdated models and are designed around managing symptoms and wanting us to use willpower and energy we don’t have.
-We feel like we fail, like there is no hope.
-We feel outside of ourselves, alone, misunderstood.
+Popular therapies such as occupational therapy, psychotherapy, C.B.T. and speech therapy are based on outdated models and designed around managing symptoms and wanting us (or our patients/loved ones) to use willpower and energy we don't have.

 Stephen Porges PhD.